 There are many more areas of your site to dig into but I think you likely get the idea.
 We audit your site at a deep level to know what is right and what is wrong with your site before you try fixing anything.

-No decent SEO strategy ignores factual data about your current situation and no legitimate SEO strategy can be developed without an audit.
+No decent SEO company ignores factual data about your current situation and no legitimate SEO strategy can be developed without an audit.

 Depending on the size of your site, an in-depth audit, and I wouldn’t recommend any other type, runs from about $1,599 to $30,000 or so.